huntinux/747/README.md

 - re

 ## Getting started
-You should have postgreSQL installed and create a user named 'admin' with password 'admin', then create a database named 'test' under that user, run the `init.sql` to create necessary tables.
+You should have postgreSQL installed and create a user named 'postgres' with password 'postgres', then create a database named 'test' under that user, run the `init.sql` to create necessary tables.
 At last run the `747.py`, it will grab the data for you and store them in the database.

 ## Documentation
 not complete